uberto/kondor-json/README.md

 - Automatic JsonSchema generation from any converter
 - Code generation of converters from data classes
-- LocalDate, LocalDateTime, and LocalTime converter with configurable pattern (thanks to Alessandro Ciccimarra)
+- JMap works with any type as key (thanks to Alistair O'Neill)

 ## Quick Start